Gotham by Gaslight: Batman: Master of the Future

 In 1892, three years later, Bruce has "retired" his alter-ego and is engaged to be married.
-Having brought his parents' murderer to justice, he has come to regard being Batman as a childish fancy, and intends to devote his life to more serious pursuits.
-Others believe that Gotham City needs Batman more than ever, namely now-Commissioner Gordon and Bruce's own fiancée, Julie Madison (who Batman rescued from a late-night assault).
+Having brought his parents' murderer to justice, he has come to regard Batman as a childish fancy, and intends to devote his life to more serious pursuits.
+Others believe that Gotham City needs Batman more than ever, namely now-Commissioner Gordon and Bruce's own fiancée, Julie Madison, whom Batman rescued from a late-night assault.

 At a City Council meeting, Mayor Tolliver (the former Police Commissioner who aggressively prosecuted Bruce as the suspected Jack the Ripper) is promoting Gotham's hosting of the "American Discovery Exposition" to market Gotham as the "City of the Future".
 The meeting is interrupted by the flamboyant Alexandre LeRoi, who demands that he be proclaimed master of the city, or else he will burn it to the ground.
 He leaps out the window before he can be arrested, and Tolliver insists that the fair proceed.

 While the fairgrounds are being erected, a Maxim gun on an automated carriage rolls in and opens fire.
 Bruce, in attendance, pushes Tolliver out of the line of fire and disables the machine.

 On the opening day of the fair, LeRoi kidnaps Tolliver from his mansion and takes him aboard a Zeppelin, forcing him to watch as LeRoi focuses a giant burning glass on the fair's main pavilion, before LeRoi throws Tolliver over the side to his death.
 Bruce is desperate to act, when Alfred arrives with his costume.